basmaNasser/Basma_Abdelfattah_test/q1/README.md

 source directory: `./q1`
 test cases file: test_case_overlapping.py

-Ex:
+#Example:
 overlapping((1,5),(2,6))

 output: overlapping

-# It will return:
+It will return:
-# text message "overlapping" if the two lines overlaps
-# text message "no overlapping" if the two lines not overlaps
+text message "overlapping" if the two lines overlaps text message "no overlapping" if the two lines not overlaps